Are you choosing wrong partners?

 - Serious illegal behaviour

 - Anger issues

 - Financial security

 It’s evident that two-combined incomes is better than one.
 However, entering a relationship for financial reasons is never a smart move as you could be left always feeling dissatisfied and disappointed.
 A relationship is about being with someone that you sincerely care about and should not be based on his or her wallet or purse.
 Learn to be financially independent.

 If you would like to talk to someone about relationship issues you may be experiencing, contact a counsellor or psychotherapist to offer you a confidential, non-judgemental space.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Kate Megase

-Our aim is to help you find answers to your problems, resolve these issues, and provide you with tools that will bring long-lasting success.
+Our aim is to help you with any problem or emotional pain, which you are finding hard to handle on your own, resolve these difficulties, achieve your goals and provide you with the tools to ensure long-lasting success.